 If you wish to take this type of research further (which I recommend), customize the searches to your location.
 It may well be that there may be higher demand for a particular yoga style in your geographic location.
-You could easily customize the search to your location in the Google Keyword Tool by adding your location to the yoga style.
-For example, if you’re in Chicago, search “Chicago Iyengar Yoga”.

 The fact is, unless you’re prepared to do a great deal of SEO and invest a lot time and resources, you’re likely not going to rank on page 1 for the above yoga terms as they are.
-However, with a little SEO, you could rank on page 1 adding your geographic location to the styles of yoga set out above.
+However, with a little optimization, you could rank on page 1 adding your geographic location to the styles of yoga set out above.
 Obviously the larger the city in which you have your studio, the more difficult it will be to rank on page 1 of Google.

 This type of data is also helpful in choosing keywords to target on your website.
 For example, hatha yoga contains several sub-styles of yoga, yet it’s a highly searched term.
 Therefore, you’ll probably want to target “hatha yoga” with your geographic location on your website.

 You may decide to take a different approach in choosing yoga styles to teach by offering styles other local yoga studios do NOT offer.
 You’ll want to check out the other yoga studios in your area to determine which yoga styles are not being taught.
 Then do the above search volume analysis with your geographic location included to determine if there is demand.
 This is a way to distinguish your yoga studio.